Wrocław – castle on Ostrów Tumski

 History

-At the end of the 13th century, the role of the clergy was growing in Ostrów Tumski.
-When Henry IV erected collegiate church of Holy Cross, the island was divided into the western part – ducals, and eastern – bishops.
-After the death of Henry IV, the castle was used less and less frequently.
-In the years 1329-1335 the area of the castle was lent to chapter of the collegiate church for residential purposes, and soon divided by fences into seven lots.
-In 1382 Waclaw IV considered the expansion of the castle, but he soon abandoned it.
-In 1439 the chapter acquired the property and managed it for secularisation in 1810.
+At the end of the 13th century, the role of the clergy in the area of Ostrów Tumski was growing.
+When Henry IV erected the collegiate church of the Holy Cross, the island was divided into a western – princely and eastern – bishop’s part.
+After the death of Henry IV, the Piast castle was used less and less often.
+In the years 1329-1335, its area was lent to the chapter of the collegiate church of the Holy Cross for residential purposes, which is why it was soon divided into seven plots.
+In 1382, king Wenceslaus IV considered expanding the castle, but soon abandoned it.
+In 1439, the chapter acquired the land as its own and managed it until secularization in 1810.
+The new owners did not need the princely residential buildings or the castle fortifications, which in the early modern period underwent gradual rebuilding and demolition works.
+Additional destruction was brought by warfare, including the last one during the Second World War.
+After its end, only the former castle chapel of St. Martin was rebuilt.

 Architecture